 Sonic Action Figures Title

-Jazwares Classic Style 20th Anniversary Sonic Action Figures
+Jazwares Classic Style 20th Anniversary 3 Inch Sonic Action Figures

 For Sonic's 20th Anniversary in 2011, Jazwares released two lines of figures, (as well as more items) in both classic & modern styles.
-This page has CLASSIC style Sonic figures only, regardless of size.
+This page has CLASSIC style Sonic figures only, at the 3.75 inch size.
 Having 2 lines with different looks also fits in with the Sonic Generations Game's theme, which does the same thing.
-All of their classic style toys will appear here, so long as it carries the 20th Anniversary logo.
 Interested in Anniversary stuff?
 You can see their Plushes & Modern Style Line.

 All of these things should be available at Toys R Us in the USA AND GameStops AND Target Stores in the USA.
 (GameStop most expensive, use as last resort=double price!)
 Store info by DrEggplantMan